Bournville: Education

 Elizabeth Cadbury focused on education and youth work at Bournville.
 Primary schools in the area include Bournville Junior School, Bournville Infant School and St Francis Primary School.
 St Francis has 243 children on roll and was opened in 1979 and the 26 place nursery was officially opened by Professor Tim Brighouse in November 1998.

 Dame Elizabeth Cadbury School is a secondary school and sixth form in Bournville named after Dame Elizabeth Cadbury.
 Opened in 1955 located on Woodbrooke Road.
 The school badge shows the Bourne brook flanked by a tree each side.

 Bournville School is a secondary school in the Birmingham Local Education Authority area.
 It is a secondary school and primary school with academy status, for students aged 4–16, Birmingham in the United Kingdom.
 Bournville is served by Bournville College of Further Education, which features a sixth form college and higher education programmes.
 The college relocated to a new campus in Longbridge in September 2011 at a cost of £66 million kick-starting wider regeneration of the area after the collapse of carmaker MG Rover in 2005.

+Maple House School is an independent special school in Bournville for children with Autism and similar needs.
+It was originally built by the Cadbury Family as a continuation collage.

 The Bournville Centre for Visual Arts, located at Ruskin Hall on Linden Road, has been part of the Birmingham Institute of Art and Design (BIAD) at Birmingham City University since 1988.
 It offers undergraduate, foundation and self-development courses.

 Transport

 Bournville lies on the A4040, the ring road developed in the 1920s and served by the 11A and 11C Birmingham Outer Circle bus routes.
 The 27 (Rubery to Solihull) bus services also serve the area.

 Road access into Birmingham City Centre is via either the Bristol Road (A38), served by the 61 (Birmingham to Frankley), 63 (Birmingham to Frankley) bus routes, or the Pershore Road (A441), served by the 45 and 47 (Birmingham to Longbridge) buses.
 Trams ran on these routes until 1952.

 Bournville is served by Bournville railway station on the Cross-City Line to Birmingham New Street, Lichfield and Redditch.
-While other suburban Birmingham railway stations feature the black and green corporate livery of Network West Midlands, Bournville railway station is instead painted in Cadbury's purple.
+While other railway stations across the region managed by West Midlands Railway are branded in its orange colour scheme, Bournville railway station is instead painted in Cadbury's purple.

 The National Cycle Network route five passes near Bournville (map) towards Hurst Street in the City Centre.
 The Worcester and Birmingham Canal towpath can be joined at the railway station and serves as a de facto cycle route to Brindleyplace.